On the hierarchical Bayesian modelling of frequency response functions: Related work

 Hierarchical Bayesian modelling is an MTL framework, where (lower-level) domain-specific tasks are correlated by conditioning on (higher or population-level), \emph{shared} variables.
-The technique was first introduced in an SHM context in \cite{Huang2015,Huang2019}, where a multilevel hierarchical Bayesian model was developed to identify damage on a single structure, by inferring stiffness loss from changes in modal parameters, given noisy, incomplete modal data.
-(Note that this approach differs from the current work.
-In \cite{Huang2015,Huang2019}, modal parameters were learnt for different damage scenarios using a series of coupled linear regressions to approximate the eigenvalue problem.
+An early introduction of these models to SHM was presented in \cite{Ballesteros2014}, where a hierarchical Bayesian framework was proposed for accommodating variability in the elastic modulus of simulated bar structures, and in \cite{Behmanesh2015}, which involved the model updating and uncertainty quantification of a numerical three-story shear-building model in the presence of environmental variations.
+Likewise, in \cite{Huang2015,Huang2019}, a multilevel hierarchical Bayesian model was developed to identify damage on a single structure by inferring stiffness loss from changes in modal parameters, given noisy, incomplete modal data.
+Modal parameters were learnt for different damage scenarios using a series of coupled linear regressions to approximate the eigenvalue problem \cite{Huang2015,Huang2019}.
 In \cite{Huang2019}, the similarities between acceleration responses at adjacent sensors were exploited for data-loss recovery, by modelling the measured signal as a linear combination of basis functions.
-Both cases considered data from a single structure.
+Both cases presented in \cite{Huang2015,Huang2019} considered data from a single structure.
+(Note that the approaches presented in \cite{Ballesteros2014,Behmanesh2015,Huang2015,Huang2019} differ from the current work.
 The work presented in the current paper, in the first case study, models the entire (band-limited) FRF from \emph{multiple} structures, using a likelihood function based on modal parameters.
-The second case presented in the current work models the entire FRF using measurements at various temperatures from a single structure, and incorporates functional relationships between temperature and the modal parameters, enabling predictions at `unseen' temperature conditions.)
-Hierarchical Bayesian models were again used in \cite{DiFrancesco2021}, to estimate corrosion rates via data from multiple sensors on the same test structure, to support decision-making in the absence of complete data.
-In \cite{Papadimas2021}, hierarchical Bayesian models were developed using strain measurements from multiple tensile tests to inform the material properties of the samples, in a manner that considered the inherent variability in material properties among the samples and uncertainties related to experimental repeatability.
-Likewise, in \cite{Dhada2020}, hierarchical Gaussian mixture models were used for combined inference in a simulated population of structures, for the purpose of damage identification.
+The second case models the entire FRF using measurements at various temperatures from a single structure, and incorporates functional relationships between temperature and the modal parameters, enabling predictions at `unseen' temperature conditions.)
+Recently, \cite{Poblete2022} used hierarchical Bayesian modelling to identify the electromechanical properties of energy harvesters, via individual and combined inference of experimentally-obtained FRFs.
+Population-level parameters were compared for partial- and complete-pooling approaches, successfully demonstrating that partial pooling results in improved estimates of population-level distributions compared to a classical Bayesian approach.
+The current work also utilises a hierarchical approach to probabilistic FRF modelling, but instead, the focus is on \emph{knowledge transfer} - whereby one or more members of a population or group have markedly fewer data.
+The current work also increases the complexity of the population (parameter) models, to move beyond exchangeable tasks, and predict the model parameters for previously-unobserved experiments.
+(In other words, the current work allows for the prediction of unseen models, as well as data.)